A Guide To Trials

 Pre-Trials

-Take a can of fuel mixed with the right level of oil for your bike, a spare plug and plug spanner, two safety pins, a tyre pump, a low pressure gauge and a roll of tape.
+Take a can of fuel mixed with the right level of oil for your bike, a spare plug and plug spanner, a tyre pump, a low pressure gauge and a roll of tape.
 Also take a flask of your favourite beverage and a pack of sandwiches.
 It is also wise to take a change of clothing (in case it rains).
 Be sure that you have some cash, your helmet, boots, long sleeved top and gloves.
 These are really the minimum requirements for an enjoyable trials day.

 Your First Trial